zukunft/zukunft.com/docs/code_functions_all.md

             with show password but without auto fill in /component/execute/system_form.php
     \-- show_source - section for function show_source not yet defined that it should be optional with show password but without auto fill in /component/execute/system_form.php
+    \-- show_source_url - section for function show_source_url not yet defined that it should be optional with show pass word but without auto fill in /component/execute/system_form.php
+    \-- show_source_doi - section for function show_source_doi not yet defined that it should be optional with show pass word but without auto fill in /component/execute/system_form.php
     \-- show_last_update - section for function show_last_update not yet defined that it should be optional with show pa ssword but without auto fill in /component/execute/system_form.php
     \-- show_result_value - section for function show_result_value not yet defined that it should be optional with show